Emjay-19/Amazon-Product-Review-Analysis-2/README.md

 This repository presents a collection of SQL Project and queries that demonstrate my skills in extracting insights from data, designing databases and crafting efficient queries.

-## Project Name: Kultra Mega Stores Inventory (KMS) Dta Analysis Project
+## Project Name: Kultra Mega Stores Inventory (KMS) Data Analysis Project

 ### Project Overview
 This project aim to provide actionable insights and support KMS in making informed business decisions and driving growth by analyzing sales data to identify top performing product categories, regions and customers.
 It also provide recommendations to increase revenue from low performing customers and evaluate shipping costs and methods.